cs3110/textbook/src/chapters/ds/amortized.md

 ## Amortized Analysis and Persistence

 Amortized analysis breaks down as a technique when data structures are used persistently.
-For example, suppose we have a two-list queue `q` into which we've inserted $n+1$ elements.
+For example, suppose we have a batched queue `q` into which we've inserted $n+1$ elements.
 One elements will be in the front, and the other $n$ will be in the back.
 Now we do the following: